 Trigger warning: this piece gives details of Manou’s experience of maternal OCD.
 Please take care when reading it.
-If you need support, please refer to our Urgent Warning.
+This article is for general information purposes only and is not a substitute for medical advice or treatment.
+If you need support, please speak to your GP and refer to our Urgent Warning.

 The baby isn’t breathing.
 That’s what my brain says.
 The baby isn’t breathing.
 You must check on him.
 I get up and crawl to the cot at the foot of the bed.
 He is fast asleep and breathing deeply.
 I lie back down and try to sleep.
 The baby isn’t breathing.
 You must check on him.
 I get up, I check, I lie back down.
 The baby isn’t breathing.
 You must check on him.
 I eventually decide to lie the wrong way up on our bed, feet on my pillow, watching the baby.
 I stay awake all night in case he stops breathing.

 I gave birth to my eldest son four years ago.
 Our plan of a natural birth turned into a few days of labour followed by an emergency C-section, which left me both physically and mentally broken.
 I was unable to care for myself, let alone this tiny human who now depended on me.
 In the days following the birth I began to suffer PTSD symptoms, as well as extreme anxiety, postnatal depression and OCD.
 Three of these illnesses are relatively easy to notice, but I honestly believe I would never have realised that I was suffering from Maternal OCD if I hadn’t already known so much about the disorder.